 In the ancient world, the Romans were on top of their laundry game.
 Innovative and industrious, they were able to clean their linens and fund government infrastructure.
 These two initiatives were accomplished through a very special ingredient that everyone on the planet is familiar with today: Urine.
 That’s right, the ancient Romans used pee to […]

 It’s no secret that Thanksgiving isn’t celebrated in Rome (or anywhere else in Italy, for that matter).
 In fact, your search for cranberry sauce could easily devolve into an Amazing Journey storyline primed to become a wacky blockbuster hit.
 However, if you’re far away from home and feeling teary-eyed over turkey, here are five reasons […]

 Whether through fresco, sculpture or architecture, Michelangelo is the poster child of the High Renaissance While his passport would say Michelangelo di Lodovico Buonarroti Simoni, the artist’s enduring fame means that most of us refer to him as if he were that good friend we keep meaning to have coffee with.
 For anyone who’s heard […]

 Image courtesy of Ruth Orkin Romans find open curiosity as natural as breathing For some cultures, it’s rude to stare.
 In the Eternal City however, a frank glance or a lingering gaze is a manifestation of an inquisitive culture.
 Or let’s face it, unabashed attraction.
 Many newcomers to Rome are often taken aback at the degree […]

 Said no one ever!
 Unless you’re Anita Ekberg in La Dolce Vita, you can’t frolic in any of Rome’s fountains.
 So what are they there for?
 There’s no denying that these magnificent works of art can certainly overshadow the senses (including common sense).
-Their sheer size, artistry, and compelling stories pull the viewer into an alternate […]
+Their sheer size, artistry, and compelling stories pull the viewer into an alternate reality that […]